Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 we code the Political goals we want to achieve.

-From now on, all my Free Software project will contain a new file alongside with LICENSE.txt and README.txt: POLITICS.txt
+From now on, all my Free Software project will contain a new file alongside with LICENSE.txt and README.txt: **POLITICS.txt**

 **POLITICS.txt** should be a **short** but **unambiguous** statement about the political effects that the authors want to achieve with a software.

-Such description should **not** include a list of nice ethical values that the authors want to follow, to avoid the risk of hypocrisy.
+Such description should **not** include a list of [nice ethical principles](https://ai.google/principles) that the authors want to try to follow in their own heart.
+Just to avoid the risk of hypocrisy.

-It should be a list of specific **social effects** that the authors want to produce in the society.
-And also social effect they want to avoid or minimize.
+It should be a list of specific **social effects** that the authors want to produce **in the society** with **that specific software**.
+And it should also list the social effects that they want to avoid or minimize.

-They might be high level ones or very narrow, but people should be able to say if the software is a **political success or a failure** by just reading these goals and comparing them with the actual effects the software produced.
+They might be high level ones or very narrow, but people should be able to say if the software is **a political success or a failure** by just reading these goals and comparing them with the actual effects the software produced.